code-ea/Razorpay-Clone/README.md

   plugins: [],
 }
 ```
-**Step4:** Add the @tailwind directives for each of Tailwind’s layers to your main CSS file.
+**Step 4:** Add the @tailwind directives for each of Tailwind’s layers to your main CSS file.

 >**main.css**